tttor/ctrl-foundation/method/actor-critic/acktr_wu_2017.md

 * (?) what does this mean?
 > a distributed approach leads to rapidly diminishing returns of sample efficiency as the degree of parallelism increases.
+* (?) where does the constraint come from?
+> To minimize a nonconvex function J(θ), the method of steepest descent calculates the update ∆θ that minimizes J(θ + ∆θ), subject to the constraint that  ...